 We also have a DNS server running on each VPN server that can only be accessed via the tunnel on this address: 10.8.0.1 (or any other address matching 10.x.0.1).

-If you are using our new VPN app for macOS, you don't need to do anything as DNS leak protection is always on.
+If you are using our VPN app, you don't need to do anything as DNS leak protection is always on.
 There is no option to disable it.

 It's worth noting that all our VPN servers hijack calls to our public DNS server and that the DNS requests are processed on a local non-logging DNS server installed on that VPN server.
 This is done to process requests faster and to leak less information to the internet.